 It’s the best all-around resource that I know of for adopting a healthy lifestyle.

 Alternative medicine is designed to strengthen the immune system.

 Rather than providing a chemical band-aid, it works best in combination with a healthy diet.
 In fact, many holistic practitioners will even tell you not to expect good results unless you eat right.

 As with Homeopathic Medicine for Infants and Children, this book is really easy to follow.
 It’s broken down by ailments, with a few corresponding remedies that might help.
 Readers can turn to the section devoted to their condition.
 There, they can find short-term solutions, as well as recommended lifestyle changes to bring about better health.

 Everybody’s Guide to Homeopathic Medicines is packed with more information that the first two books I mentioned.
 It’s simple enough for beginners.
 But it’s also rich enough for someone with more interest in learning about the healing science/art of homeopathy.

 Homeopathy is considered safe.
-Those of us who use it also believe it can be very effective.
+Those of us who use it also believe it’s very effective.
 It’s been said the only potential danger is if someone uses homeopathy in an emergency, when conventional care would be more appropriate.
 The book, authored by Stephen Cummings, MD and Dana Ullman, MPH, contains advice on when to see a medical doctor in clear break-out boxes labeled “Beyond Home Care.”